iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 ### Using `test.mosquitto.org`

 - Navigate to the Memmory Monitor sample in `samples/memmon` and run with `dotnet run` or in Visual Studio hit `F5`.
-It's configured to connect tp `test.mosquitto.org:8886` (encrypted/no auth),
+Using `test.mosquitto.org:8886` (encrypted/no auth) by default.
 - Browse to [https://iotmodels.github.io/pnp-mqtt](https://iotmodels.github.io/pnp-mqtt) and connect to `test.mosquitto.org:8081` (websockets, encrypted/no auth)
 - You should see a list of devices, select a device matching your machine name.
 Invoke the command, or change a property.
 The console application should show those changes.

 ![test.mosquitto.org](docs/tmo.gif)

-> The same sample can be executed with a local mosquitto server, this project uses [mosquitto-local](https://github.com/ridomin/mosquitto-local)
+> The same sample can be executed with a local mosquitto server, you can use a pre-configured docker image like: [mosquitto-local](https://github.com/ridomin/mosquitto-local)

 ### Using `Azure IoT Central`